kleung157/Salifort_Motors_Capstone_Machine_Learning/README.md

 Logistic Regression Model:

 ![construct_matrix_1](./images/construct_matrix_1.png)
+- Confusion matrix for logistic regression model using test set.
 - True negatives: 2193.
 The number of employees who did not leave that the model accurately predicted did not leave.
 - False positive: 128.
 The number of employees who did not leave that the model inaccurately predicted as leaving.
 - False negatives: 359.
 The number of employees who left that the model inaccurately predicted did not leave.